 It has been well over ten years since news of harmful bacteria in store bought chicken became mainstream knowledge.
-Earlier this year I wrote an article pointing out that Salmonella and Campylobacter bacteria from chicken and other foods infect 3.4 million Americans, send 25500 to hospitals, and kill about 500; this information was from an early 2010 issue of Consumer Reports magazine.
+In 2010, I wrote an article pointing out that Salmonella and Campylobacter bacteria from chicken and other foods infect 3.4 million Americans, send 25500 to hospitals, and kill about 500.
+Its 2013 and its time for an update!

 In May 2011, the U.S. Department of Agriculture proposed new rules that aim to reduce salmonella in broilers and turkeys, and also establish limits for campylobacter (for the first time!).
 The USDA aims to publish names of plants that don’t meet the revised standards for salmonella and will consider naming those that don’t meet the campylobacter standards.